play-with-docker/play-with-docker.github.io/_posts/2017-01-28-swarm-stack-intro.markdown

 ## Deploy a stack

-A stack is a group of service that are deployed together.
+A stack is a group of services that are deployed together.
 The docker-stack.yml in the current folder will be used to deploy the voting app as a stack.

 Ensure you are in the first terminal and do the below: